bwDraco/HI64/README.md

     gcc -O1 -funroll-loops -DDSIZE=double -DISIZE=int32_t -o hi64-double hi64.c hkernel.c

+A Makefile is included to simplify compilation of the benchmark.
+Running `make` or `mingw32-make` will generate binaries which use `DSIZE` of 16-, 32-, and 64-bit integers as well as single-, double-, and extended-precision floating-point numbers.

-The macros in the "Adjustable Defines" section of hi64.h determine the behavior of the benchmark, such as when to stop the benchmark and how many laps to run per trial.
+The macros in the "Adjustable Defines" section of `hi64.h` determine the behavior of the benchmark, such as when to stop the benchmark and how many laps to run per trial.
 Notable options include:

  - `ADVANCE`: The amount by which to multiply the number of subintervals for successive trial.
 This value must be greater than 1.
 Smaller values increase